amilajack/project-checklist/README.md

 High quality projects are much more likely to retain users over time

 - [x] Be your own user.
 If you’re making a library, build an app that uses it.
-See what you like and dislike about your library from the perspective of a user.
+See what you like and dislike about your library from the perspective of a user
 - [x] Before [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) (minimum viable product), all tests should be passing and docs with examples should be written and made available

 ## 👑  Branding